 by the light of the true lover's star

 and the name that she murmurs so oft in her sleep

 * The words and music as originally written by Percy French were fully researched during the early 1980's by the Irish tenor, Brendan O'Dowda.
-As "Bulbul Ameer" could be translated "The Nightingale Prince" it is very likely that French wrote this ballad as a parody of comic opera.
-However, as French had failed to copyright his original, different variations of these lyrics were offered to the public over the decades.
+As "Bulbul Ameer" could be translated "The Nightingale Prince" and pot-scrubbing domestics at Trinity were "Skivvy Doers" it is very likely that French wrote this ballad as a parody of comic opera.
+However, as French failed to copyright his original, different variations of these lyrics were offered to the public over the decades.
 My father recalled the Turk's name as "Abdul, The Bulbul Ameer" whenever he recited this as a poem or sang it as a barracks ballad.
 That is the Turk's name as well in the collegiate song version from the "Scottish Studentsí Songbook" of 1897.
-Later in the variation sung by so many World War Two and Korean War soldiers, like my dad, the Russian count was "Ivan Skavinski Skavar."
-These soldiers also sang several additional verses which described a fearsome battle between the two foes in this enduring "soldier's song."
+Later in the variation sung by so many World War Two and Korean War soldiers like my dad, the Russian count was "Ivan Skavinski Skavar."
+Many soldiers also knew several additional verses which described the fearsome battle between the two foes in this enduring "soldier's song."